oomycetemolgen/oomycetemolgen.github.io/content/meetings/2024/index.md

 - **Presenter registration deadline, Feb 10, 2024**
 - **General registration deadline, Feb 25, 2024**

-Payment will occur via paypal, direct to Paul Morris <pmorris@bgsu.edu>.
+Payment will occur via paypal, direct to Paul Morris <pmorris@bgsu.edu> or via the payment link <https://paypal.me/OMGN2024>.
 Please send your registration fee to Paul, and he will provide an invoice (see above: \$350 for PIs, \$250 for postdocs & grad students).

 In case of any issues with registration, or for any details not covered on this page, please contact the conference organisers: